zukunft/zukunft.com/docs/llm/pending.md

 `$qp->call`, the documented never-executed sample string - add a guard/comment so it is never routed into exe(); finish deprecating sql_db::sf() in favour of bound parameters.

+### Prio 2

+allow at least admin users to overwrite the impact and usage via GUI